lloydmeta/tasques/README.md

   - Tasks that are picked up by workers that either don't report in or finish on time get timed out.
 - Unclaiming
   - Tasks that were picked up but can't be handled now can be requeued without consequence.
+- Recurring Tasks
+  - Tasks that are repeatedly enqueued at configurable intervals (cron format with basic macro support)

 ### Requirements